 Imagine simple sounds, a refrigerator humming, birds chirping or water running.
-The petty noises of everyday is silent, unheard.
+The petty noises of everyday are silent, unheard.
 At three, my ears were shut to the world.
 I lost most of my hearing to a profound level.
-Doctors advised to enroll me in a deaf school and teach me to sign.
+Doctors advised to enroll me in a deaf school and to teach me to sign.

 Later, these differences were magnified.
 I became self-conscious of how I sounded, and with the physical appearance of deafness… the ugly blocks sitting behind my ears.
 When you’re a child, you don’t realize people are different and you accept them.
 As you get older, imperfections stand out.

-To find answers and attempt healing, I started to search God’s Word for why He had done this.
+To find answers and attempt healing, I started to search God’s Word for why He had allowed this.
 Instead of finding the answers I wanted, I started to see what God intended.
 I discovered Psalm 46:1, “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”
-This shows God has a greater purpose than our hardships in this world, way beyond our human reasoning.
+This shows God has a greater purpose for our hardships in this world, way beyond our human reasoning.

 Another major turning point was in James, “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.”
 My life is a constant struggle, but I wouldn’t be the person I am without these hardships.

 A few years ago, something was said that forever changed my life, “God closed your ears to the world, so that you may hear His voice.”
 Now I hear, not through longing and desire, but through acceptance.
 God allows me to hear what He’s called me to hear.
 The world is full darkness, yet God has protected my heart through this filter of deafness, so I would long for the light that leads me from the world.
 I know I can endure for a crown of life awaits me, and this is just a blink and a breath compared to the glory yet to come.